juniperlsimonis/website/content/music/index.md

 <small>

 A life-long musician who could syncopate before they could speak, Juniper is a classically trained percussionist, set drummer, and sound collager.

-They've performed and recorded with a range of ensembles including
+They've performed and recorded with wind ensembles, jazz groups, and rock bands and are currently on a new adventure they hope to share soon.

 ## [The Oresund Sound](https://theoresundsound.bandcamp.com/)